webrtc-rs/webrtc/README.md

         }])
         .build();

     // 3.
-Build the PeerConnection — the background driver starts here let pc = PeerConnectionBuilder::new()
+Build the PeerConnection — the background driver starts here.
+    //    The runtime is a value, injected per connection: swap `TokioRuntime` for
+    //    `SmolRuntime`, or for your own `Runtime` impl, and nothing else changes.
+    //    (Omit `with_runtime` entirely and `build()` uses the compiled-in default.) let pc = PeerConnectionBuilder::new()
         .with_configuration(config)
+        .with_runtime(Arc::new(TokioRuntime))
         .with_handler(Arc::new(MyHandler))
         .with_udp_addrs(vec!["0.0.0.0:0"])
         .build()